astropy/astroquery/docs/esa_hubble/esa_hubble.rst

 6. Getting access to catalogues
 -------------------------------

-The `~ESAHubble.query_hst_tap` function provides access to the HST archive database using the Table Access Protocol (TAP) and via the Astronomical Data Query Language (ADQL).
+This function provides access to the HST archive database using the Table Access Protocol (TAP) and via the Astronomical Data Query Language (ADQL).

 .. code-block:: python